0x01g33k/0x01g33k.github.io/_posts/2024-09-29-ASCWG-2024-Final-Round-Challenges-Writeup.md

 ![darknet.png]({{site.baseurl}}/assets/darknet.png)

-Description:```During the arrest of the one of the criminals of impersonating the name "the broker" one of the DF investigators stumbled upon a devilish method the threat actor was using to deliver his malware and exfiltrate any data they need. could you get the las thing he intended to deploy or extract?```
+Description:```During the arrest of the one of the criminals of impersonating the name "the broker" one of the DF investigators stumbled upon a devilish method the threat actor was using to deliver his malware and exfiltrate any data they need. could you get the last thing he intended to deploy or extract?```

 Flag: ```ASCWG{something_something}```